bertrandplez/Turbospectrum2019/README.md

 Further development of the code is made in a private repository, although the public repository has not been archived and is open to changes by anyone.

-In december 2020, Stark broadening was added, and a new release added: v19.1.3
+In December 2020, Stark broadening was added, and a new release added: v19.1.3